IMDb Is Shutting Down Its Long-Running, Popular Message Boards After 16 Years

 Not very long (Score:1)

-Negative reviews will follow soon (Score:2)
+Negative reviews will follow soon (Score:3)

 So what if only a minority find it useful?
 (Score:2)